-VINYL RELEASE INFORMATION
+VINYL RE-RELEASE INFORMATION

 Artwork – N.R.
 Safi

-PRE-ORDER FROM CARDINAL FUZZ HERE
+ORDER FROM CARDINAL FUZZ HERE (UK/ Europe)

-PRE-ORDER FROM FEEDING TUBE RECORDS HERE
+ORDER FROM RAMBLE RECORDS HERE (Australia)

 Thanks very much for reading my blog, I really appreciate this.
 I write it as a labour of love to help me enjoy music, and to give something back to the many talented people who put out these incredible sounds.